rianquinn/hypervisor/docs/Microkernel Syscall Specification.md

 ### 2.12.19. bf_vps_op_run, OP=0x5, IDX=0xD

 bf_vps_op_run tells the microkernel to execute a given VPS on behalf of a given VP and VM.
 This system call only returns if an error occurs.
-On success, this system call will physically execute the requested VP using the requested VPS, and the extension will only execute again on the next VMExit.
+On success, this system call will physically execute the requested VM and VP using the requested VPS, and the extension will only execute again on the next VMExit.

 **Input:**
 | Register Name | Bits | Description |